 Ven.
 Karma Gyasey

 Karma was born in 1971 in Kham, Tibet.
-He is the oldest of five children, which meant from a very young age he had many responsibilities in the home.
+He is the oldest of five children, which meant that from a very young age he had many responsibilities in the home.
 Karma was destined to become his father’s successor.
-When Karma was 14yrs old and his father was away, his mother (who had a great desire for Karma to become a Monk) and Aunty took the opportunity to send him to India to study in the monastery.
+When Karma was 14 years old and his father was away, his mother (who had a great desire for Karma to become a Monk) and aunty took the opportunity to send him to India to study in the monastery.
 Karma and three other people tried to escape to Nepal by hiking through the Snow Mountains for many days.
 Unfortunately, they didn’t succeed.
 On their second attempt, they hid in the back of a big truck (paying the driver for their passage).
 This trip was successful.
 Arriving in Nepal they were helped by the Tibetan Refugee Organisation.
-After a short stay, Karma continued traveling to reach Sera Monastery in South India.
+After a short stay, Karma continued travelling to reach Sera Monastery in South India.
 Here he was received by His Holiness the Dalai Lama and chose to become ordained in 1989.
-Karma continued his study at Sera Monastery, gaining certificates in Advanced Buddhist Studies in 1998 after 7years study and in 2002 after 4years study.
-In June 2003 Karma came to New Zealand to become Geshe Sangey Thinley attendant.
+Karma continued his study at Sera Monastery, gaining certificates in Advanced Buddhist Studies, in 1998 after 7 years study and in 2002 after 4 years study.
+In June 2003 Karma came to New Zealand to become Geshe Sangey Thinley’s attendant.
 He now has New Zealand Citizenship.
 Karma has also learned the Tibetan Buddhist tradition of creating sand mandalas.
 He has been part of creating many sand mandalas locally, throughout New Zealand, Australia, South Africa and Taiwan.
 Karma can often be found working at our shop Himalayan Trading Post.